revbayes/revbayes.github.io/tutorials/multifig/index.md

                                  maxRangeSize=max_range_size)
 ```

 We also construct a cladogenetic event matrix, describing the absolute rates of different cladogenetic events.
-We are not restricting the sizes of 'split' subranges following between-region speciation, so we set the `max_subrange_split_size` equal to the number of regions in the settings at the beginning of the tutorial.
 From this matrix, we can obtain the total speciation rates per state, as well as a cladogenetic probability matrix.

 ```
 # speciation rate matrix